deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "And… equipment."

 Adam helped the guys shrug on their equipment packages and make sure their loads were properly strapped on and distributed.
-That was his job specifically, backed up by Baseball, and he did it *right*.
+That was his job specifically, backed up by BASEBALL, and he did it *right*.
 He took pride in that.

 "Good." he declared.

 "That's our checklist, you're green-lit."
 Kovač stepped back.
 "Over to you, Vandenberg."

 "Thanks, Kovač."
 She nodded and joined the rest of the techs in heading for the airlock.
-Rebar, being the senior NCO, was in charge of the EVA they were doing.
+REBAR, being the senior NCO, was in charge of the EVA they were doing.

-"Righteous?" he prompted.
+"RIGHTEOUS?" he prompted.

 Firth nodded, and touched the side of his helmet.
 "CIC, RIGHTEOUS, we're green-lit for EVA."